userzimmermann/python-modeled.netconf/README.rst

 thread, so it doesn't block the Python script.
 We can just continue with creating a NETCONF client which talks to the server.
 Let's directly use ``NetconfSSHSession`` from the **netconf** project for now.
-The Pythonic client features of **modeled.netconf** are not implemented yet, but they will also be based on **netconf**.
+The Pythonic client features of **MODELED.netconf** are not implemented yet, but they will also be based on **netconf**.